 An important aspect to remember about praising staff members is that not everyone will be comfortable with the same type of praise.
 Some people might love seeing their name and photo in the company-wide email, and others might prefer a personal pat on the back and a “good job” from their boss.
 The more you get to know your employees, the better you’ll be able to anticipate which type of recognition they respond to best.

 We believe in developing the whole person to ensure they reach their full potential on and off the job.
-This helps employees develop self-confidence, be willing to take on more responsibility, and come up with creative solutions to problems.
+This helps employees develop self-confidence, be willing to take on more responsibility, and come up with creative solutions.

-Investing in employee development can even help you to retain your top talent long-term.
-It shows them you are equally invested in their career advancement and willing to offer resources to help them reach their goals.
+Investing in employee development can even help you retain your top talent long-term, thus reducing employee turnover.
+It shows team members that you are equally invested in their career advancement and willing to offer resources to help them reach their goals.
 It also shows new hires that there’s plenty of room to grow within your company, and if they make their career with you, they won’t be stuck in an entry-level position forever.

 We’ve been very successful with promoting from within the organization in various departments and aspects of our company.
 In fact, 90% of our FHI leaders started their careers right here!
 Internal advancement is crucial to maintaining a healthy culture and a connection point with each and every associate a leader encounters.

-Finally, promoting from within is the ultimate way to demonstrate the other three principles we’ve already discussed.
+Finally, promoting from within is the ultimate way to demonstrate the other three principles we’ve discussed.

 These four simple ways we foster loyalty among our employees are why we have so many people looking to join our team.
 Start showing your employees some appreciation today and see how it can change your company culture.